 Lea R.C.
 Men’s Squads

-We have a range of men’s squads that allow members to row competitively at any age, ability or level of development.
-We operate a ‘pyramid' structure that replicates the British Rowing system – from elite and club level, to recreational.
+We have a range of squads that allow members to row competitively at any age, ability or experience with training plans that reflect the squads’ respective objectives.

 Henley Royal Regatta, 2018, Copyright © WeRow

 This is the top squad in the club for the most competitive rowers.
 Ambitions are to compete and win at championship and club events at major regattas including Henley Royal Regatta.

 In the spring regatta season, the squad does some of its water sessions at the Royal Albert Docks.